Aspose/releases.aspose.com/content/en/tasks/java/release-notes/2026/aspose-tasks-for-java-26-4-release-notes.md

 {{% /alert %}}

-> &#9888; **IMPORTANT DEPRECATION NOTICE**
+## &#9888; IMPORTANT DEPRECATION NOTICE

-> Starting with version 26.10, support for JDK 1.7 will be completely discontinued.
+Starting with version 26.10, support for JDK 1.7 will be completely discontinued.

->
-> **What is changing:**
+**What is changing:**

-> - The minimum supported Java version will be JDK 1.8 (Java 8) or higher.
+- The minimum supported Java version will be JDK 1.8 (Java 8) or higher.
-> - JDK 1.7 will no longer be compatible with the product.
+- JDK 1.7 will no longer be compatible with the product.

->
-> **Recommended actions:**
+**Recommended actions:**

-> Please plan to migrate your environments and deployment scripts to JDK 1.8 or higher to avoid failures when upgrading to version 26.10.
+Please plan to migrate your environments and deployment scripts to JDK 1.8 or higher to avoid failures when upgrading to version 26.10.

-> *The current version (up to 26.9 inclusive) continues to work with JDK 1.7, but we strongly recommend starting the migration process now.*
+*The current version (up to 26.9 inclusive) continues to work with JDK 1.7, but we strongly recommend starting the migration process now.*

 ## **All Changes**